-The music industry was built on the premise of self expression - a vital part that is almost lost by an essentially greed driven society.
-Rare is it for an artist to make a truly personal connection with their fans, both through relatable lyrics and a truly down to earth persona.
-Alex Lahey – for those of you that don’t know is an Australian artist who embodies the above qualities.
+The music industry was built on the premise of self-expression—a vital part that is almost lost by an essentially greed-driven society.
+Rare it is for an artist to make a truly personal connection with their fans, both through relatable lyrics and a truly down to earth persona.
+Alex Lahey—for those of you that don’t know—is an Australian artist who embodies the above qualities.
 Alex possesses the innate ability to blend such a raw and honest passion for song writing and storytelling with a light-hearted attitude.
-Her songs tell of everyday problems that pretty well everyone faces as well as small victories that are often over looked.
+Her songs tell of everyday problems that pretty well everyone faces as well as small victories that are often overlooked.

 This is where the true genius of Alex comes to fruition—accompanied by her three-piece band—Alex is able to take what is seen as a very average experience and turn it into a fun de-stigmatized time of her life, completely embracing the idea that these things happen.